CompassLabs/docs/docs/5_Agents.md

 # Agents

 The agent is an executing and learning entity in dojo’s framework.
 The agent interacts with the environment, receives observations and takes actions.
-Dojo allows you to have multiple agents interacting at once.
+`dojo` allows you to have multiple agents interacting at once.

 Agents serve two main purposes in `dojo`.

+1. **They impersonate you as a trading actor** E.g. they have a portfolio of tokens to work with, and they keep track of their own metrics.
-1. **They define a reward function** This function defines how you measure "success" in your trading endeavours.
+2. **They define a reward function** This function defines how you measure "success" in your trading endeavours.
 For example you might want to track your total wealth.
 Or you might want to track impermanent loss.
 **Importantly**, if you use dojo to optimize a parameterized policy, the policy is optimized with regards to your reward.
-2. **They impersonate you as a trading actor** E.g. they have a portfolio of tokens to work with, and they keep track of their own metrics.

 :::note
 Agents are NOT responsible for making decisions on how to act in the environment.
 That is the job of the Policies.

 :::